Early Abortion Bans: Which States Have Passed Them?

 This year has brought an unprecedented wave of new state laws that only allow abortions to be performed early in pregnancy — if at all.

-Most of the new laws — known as early abortion bans — explicitly outlaw abortion when performed after a certain point early in pregnancy.
+Most of the new laws — known as early abortion bans — explicitly outlaw abortion when performed after a certain point early in the pregnancy.
 The laws vary, with some forbidding abortion after six weeks of pregnancy, and some after eight weeks.
 Alabama's law is the most extreme: It aims to outlaw abortion at any point, except if the woman's health is at serious risk.
 So far in 2019, nine U.S. states have passed laws of this type, and more states are considering similar legislation.

 Loading...